maheeyah/Group3/README.md

 * Data Exploration Phase
 The data exploration phase involves analyzing the flight price data retrieved from the TravelPayouts API.
-Load the data: Load the flight price data from a CSV file into a structured format, such as a Pandas DataFrame.
+1. Load the data: Load the flight price data from a CSV file into a structured format, such as a Pandas DataFrame.
-Inspect the data: Understand the data structure, column names, and data quality using various functions.
+2. Inspect the data: Understand the data structure, column names, and data quality using various functions.
-Clean the data: Handle missing values, duplicates, or incorrect data types to ensure data reliability.
+3. Clean the data: Handle missing values, duplicates, or incorrect data types to ensure data reliability.
-Visualize the data: Create visualizations to identify patterns and trends.
+4. Visualize the data: Create visualizations to identify patterns and trends
-Compute descriptive statistics: Calculate summary statistics to understand popular destinations, airlines, and variations.
+5. Compute descriptive statistics: Calculate summary statistics to understand popular destinations, airlines, and variations.
-Analyze the data: Conduct further analysis based on project goals, such as comparing most visited cities or investigating correlations with popular airlines.
+6. Analyze the data: Conduct further analysis based on project goals, such as comparing most visited cities or investigating correlations with popular airlines.
-Generate insights: Extract key insights and findings from the data exploration, which may guide decisions, future analysis, or reporting.
+7. Generate insights: Extract key insights and findings from the data exploration, which may guide decisions, future analysis, or reporting.
 The data exploration phase helps in understanding the data, identifying patterns, and deriving meaningful insights for decision-making.